 The College has split-interest agreements consisting primarily of annuities, pooled life income funds, and charitable remainder unitrusts for which the College may or may not serve as trustee.
-Split-interest agreements are included in planned giving investments, and at June 30, 2014, there is approximately \$3,936,000 invested alongside the endowment, which are included within the investments total on the Statement of Financial Position.
+Split-interest agreements are included in planned giving investments, and at June 30, 2015 and 2014, there is approximately \$5,332,000 and 3,936,000, respectively, invested alongside the endowment, which are included within the investments total on the Statement of Financial Position.
 Contributions are recognized at the date the trusts are established net of a liability for the present value of the estimated future cash outflows to beneficiaries.
-The present value of payments is discounted at a rate of return that ranges from 4% to 6%.
-The liability of \$31,120,000 and \$33,317,000 at June 30, 2014 and 2013, respectively, is adjusted during the term of the agreement for changes in actuarial assumptions.
+The present value of payments is discounted at a rate of return that ranges from from 4% to 6%.
+The liability of \$30,988,000 and \$31,120,000 at June 30, 2015 and 2014, respectively, is adjusted during the term of the agreement for changes in actuarial assumptions.
 Payments of income to beneficiaries are principally funded by the investment income of the related gift annuity and unitrust investments.